Portuguese name: Brazilian surnames

-Giving Portuguese surnames to Afro-Brazilians and native Brazilians
+Portuguese surnames of Afro-Brazilians and native Brazilians

 Until abolition of slavery, slaves did not have surnames, only personal names.
 They were even forbidden to use their distinct African or Native Brazilian names and were christened with a Portuguese personal name.
 While slavery persisted, slaves needed to have distinct names only within the plantation (fazenda or engenho) to which they belonged.
 It was a common practice to name free slaves after their former owners, so all their descendants have the Portuguese surnames of their former owner.

 Indigenous people who were not slaves also chose to use their godparents' surnames as their own.
 Religious names are also more common among people with African or native Brazilian ancestors than among people with only European ancestors.
 A slave who had just a personal name like Francisco de Assis (from Saint Francis of Assisi) could use the partial name de Assis as a surname, since the connective – de – gives the appearance of surname.

 The practice of naming Afro-Brazilians with religious surnames was proved even by some indirect approaches.
 Medical researchers demonstrated that there is a statistical correlation between a religious name and genetic diseases related to African ancestry such as the sickle-cell disease.
 Due to miscegenation, the correlation exists even among white people that have religious surnames.
 It was also common to name indigenous people and freed slaves with surnames which were already very common such as Silva or Costa.
 That is why Silva is the most common surname in Brazil.

-Surnames originated from Native Brazilian words
+Surnames from native Brazilian words

 In the years following Brazil's independence, some old Brazilians families changed their surnames to surnames derived from Tupian languages as a patriotic way to emphasize the new Fatherland.
 Some of these names are still spelled with Portuguese old orthography, but some are spelled according to the new rules.
 These names, following the old orthography, include: